 \section{Introduction}

-There is a number of good robotics textbooks, such as \cite{spong2006robot}, or \cite{lynch2017modern} with a great video supplement, but few of them offer hands-on exercises, toolboxes, or robot simulators.
-The book of Corell et al.~\cite{correll2022introduction} is accompanied with a github repository with Matlab and Mathematica code.
+There are several good robotics textbooks, such as \cite{spong2006robot} or \cite{lynch2017modern} with a great video supplement, but few of them offer hands-on exercises, toolboxes, or robot simulators.
+The book of Corell et al.~\cite{correll2022introduction} is accompanied by a GitHub repository with Matlab and Mathematica code.
 Peter Corke developed a Python Robotics Toolbox~\cite{corke2021NotYourGrandmothers}.
-This toolbox provides tools for both dynamics and kinematics of robots and is a successor of Robotic Toolbox written in MATLAB~\cite{corke1996RoboticsToolboxMATLAB}.
+This toolbox provides tools for both dynamics and kinematics of robots and is a successor to the Robotic Toolbox written in MATLAB~\cite{corke1996RoboticsToolboxMATLAB}.
 Tutorials on robot differential kinematics using the Python Robotics Toolbox were presented by Haviland and Corke~\cite{haviland2024ManipulatorDifferentialKinematics, haviland2024ManipulatorDifferentialKinematics2}. \etal{Sakai}~\cite{sakai2018PythonRoboticsPythonCode} proposed an educational textbook with Python examples to explain several robotic algorithms for autonomous navigation.
 One part of our work is similar in the sense that we provide exercises that should teach core robotics.